KrishLal/Valorant-Scoreboard-Bot/README.md

 ## What we learned

 We learnt loads of new python libraries and the way the entire discord API is setup in the backend.

+##How to run

+Install dependencies like tesseract, discord.py, pillow, pickle Add your own discord token in a file called token.txt (included) Bot has 4 commands:
+.save = Saves the provided image, processes it and then reads the stats to store them .saveusername = must be done first to give the bot the in-game username for it to find it while image processing .updateusername = updates the in-game username .showleaderboard = shows the leaderboard of highest KDA within the server with ranking included